ltrayers/ltrayers.github.io/portfolio/images/image-guidelines.md

 * Use simple images with a clear subject and not overly detailed.
 Most small details will be lost when the image is compressed.
 ## High-resolution versus Low-resolution Images
 Image quality is measured in dots per inch (dpi).
 * High-resolution images have a resolution of 300 dpi or 600 dpi.
-You need high-resolution images for print publishing.
+Use high-resolution images for print publishing.
 * Low-resolution images have a resolution of 72 dpi or 96 dpi.
-You need low-resolution images for websites.
+Use low-resolution images for websites.
 ## Image Compression
 Image compression is editing a high-resolution to reduce the file size.
 The result is a low-resolution file you can use on a webpage.
 The low resolution does not mean your image will look bad.

 All images will lose some quality during the editing process.
 * Start with a high-quality image, like 300 dpi, and you may not notice the loss of quality.
 * Start with a low-quality image, like 72 dpi, and the loss of quality is more noticeable.